Kursk: 20th century

 Rebuilding efforts in the city began in February 1944.
-The cultural life recovered as well: on 19 February a cinema was reopened and on February 27 - a drama theatre.
+The cultural life recovered as well: on 19 February a cinema was reopened, and on 27 February a drama theatre.
+By 1950 the urban economy had been completely restored.
 In 1953 the tram system began operating again.
-By 1950 the urban economy had been completely restored.
 On 17 August 1956, Stalinsky District was renamed Promishlenost District, and Dzerzhinsky District was abolished and its territory divided between Promishlenost and Leninsky Districts.

+Recent history

+In 1992 the remains of those executed during the Great Terror were reburied in a common grave with a memorial in Solyanka Park.

 In 2009, for the first time in 90 years at the site of Theotokos of Kursk, the most revered icon in the Russian Orthodox Church, received the name Hodigitria Russian diaspora.

 Until 2010, Kursk had the status of historical settlement, but the Russian Ministry of Culture deprived the city of this status on 29 July 2010 in resolution No. 418/339.

 On 29 October 2011, for the first time in 30 years, the city opened a new firehouse for the protection of the Central District, with modern equipment.
 In 2012, Kursk celebrated its 980th anniversary.